fbunc/golden_ratio_mod_13_structure/time_and_symbols.md

 $$M=max(S)+1$$

-So as a first attempt they  define a root of unity for representing all possible values of a curated representation of 'reality' (encoded in $S_n$) as:
+So as a first attempt they  define a root of unity for representing all possible values of a curated representation of 'Reality' (encoded in $S_n$) as:

 $$\zeta = e^{\frac{2\pi i}{M}}$$